 Just a fun question but if you could compare yourself to three fictional characters (anyone from books, film, or TV) who would they be and why?

 The most obvious answer is Linda Belcher from Bob’s Burgers.
 I AM Linda.
 Sometimes when the kids and I are watching the show, she says something that’s just so perfectly ME (like “Mommy doesn’t get drunk; she just has fun”) and my kids and I fall apart laughing.
 The funny thing is that when I was younger, I was a lot like Tina, glasses and all.
 So I guess that means Tinas grow into Lindas?

 I should also give a shout-out to Lisa Simpson (and not just because my husband writes for that show).
 Like Lisa, I sometimes feel like the things that matter to me don’t matter to most people and vice versa.
 Which can be pretty alienating.

 And finally, I totally relate to Holly Hunter’s Jane in Broadcast News—she’s just so awful socially . . .
 Yeah, that’s me.
 If there’s a wrong thing to say, I’ll say it.

 Well, that wraps up my questions!
 Thank you for taking the time to talk to us.
 Is there anything else you would like to add about Things I Should Have Known or any of your other books?

 Just that this one comes straight from the heart.
-I hope people respond to that.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+I hope people respond to that.Pin this article to read later!
+And make sure to follow us on Pinterest.